The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Delta for an Isolated Non-Normal Singularity

 showing the first equality.
 Since $\delta_\k(R)=\delta_\k(R^{>0})-\varepsilon_\k(R)$ we get

 From this and from the inclusions $R^{>0} \hookrightarrow \wR^{>0} \hookrightarrow \oR^{>0}$ the second equality follows. \end {proof}

-\begin{remark} {\em (1) For all results of this paper we have to assume that $\oR$ is (module-) finite over $R$.
+\begin{remark} {\em \begin{enumerate} \item For all results of this paper we have to assume that $\oR$ is (module-) finite over $R$.
 Integral domains that satisfy this conditions are called {\em N-1 rings}.
 An {\em N-2 ring} (or {\em Japanese ring}) is an integral domain $R$ such for every finite field extension $L$ of $Q(R)$ the integral closure of $R$ in $L$ is finite over $R$. $R$ is a {\em Nagata ring} if $R$ is Noetherian and for every prime ideal $\fp$ the ring $R/\fp$ is N-2 (see \cite[Lemma 10.157.2, tag 03GH]{Stack}).
+Hence $\oR$ is finite over $R$ if $R$ is Nagata.

-(2) $R$ is Nagata iff (cf. \cite [1.4.3]{CL06}) \begin{enumerate} \item [(a)] for every maximal ideal $\fn$ of $R$ the canonical map $R_\fn \to \widehat R_\fn$ from the local ring $R_\fn $ to its completion is reduced (flat with reduced fibers) and \item [(b)] for every reduced finitely generated $R$-algebra $R'$ the set of normal points is open and dense in $\Spec R'$.\\ Condition (b) is implied by (a) if $R$ is semi-local.
-For further properties of Nagata rings we refer to \cite[Section 10.157, tag 032E]{Stack}. \end{enumerate}
+\item $R$ is Nagata iff (cf. \cite [1.4.3]{CL06})\\ (a) for every maximal ideal $\fn$ of $R$ the canonical map $R_\fn \to \widehat R_\fn$ from the local ring $R_\fn $ to its completion is reduced (flat with reduced fibers) and\\ (b) for every reduced finitely generated $R$-algebra $R'$ the set of normal points is open and dense in $\Spec R'$.

+Condition (b) is implied by (a) if $R$ is semi-local.
+For further properties of Nagata rings we refer to \cite[Section 10.157, tag 032E]{Stack}.